Mrs Lowe is our class teacher and Miss Sharpe is our teaching assistant.

 - Roald Dahl

-PE lessons will take place every Wednesday and Thursday afternoon.
+PE lessons will take place every Thursday and Friday afternoon.
+All children will need to come dressed ready in their PE kits on these days.
 Please ensure that all items of clothing, especially sweatshirts, are clearly labelled.
 Girls should have their hair tied back, if it is long.
 Earrings should be removed, for health and safety reasons.
 If your child is unable to take part in PE, due to physical injury, please contact the school office.
-It is recommended that PE bags remain in school for the entire half term.
-This is because children may be required to have PE kit on days other than specified PE days, on rare occasions.
-Additionally, children will be required to have a pair of trainers in school every day for participation in the Golden Mile.
-PE bags will be sent home every half term.
-For this term children need to have available an outdoor PE kit including trainers.
+Additionally, children will be required to have a pair of trainers in school every day for participation in the Daily Mile.

 During the Autumn term, Kestrel Class with be studying 'The Ancient Greeks' as our History topic.
 The class book and the English work will link to the topic work the children complete.
 The first class book to be studied is 'Who Let the Gods Out' by Maz Evans.

 In maths, pupils will be studying number and place value, addition and subtraction, multiplication and division and fractions.